Nation of Domination: Formation in WWF (1996–1997)

 Faarooq, Crush, and Vega were the members of Nation of Domination who wrestled while others supported them during their matches.
 These three men often teamed up together in six-man tag team matches such as one at In Your House 13: Final Four against Bart Gunn, Goldust, and Flash Funk and most notably in a Chicago Street Fight at WrestleMania 13 against the Legion of Doom (Hawk and Animal) and Ahmed Johnson.
 At A Cold Day In Hell, the Nation faced Johnson in a Gauntlet match.
 Johnson defeated Crush and Vega in the Gauntlet before losing to Faarooq.

-JC Ice and Wolfie D were removed from the Nation after a loss to the Legion of Doom, the Nation effectively abandoning them to their fate.
-Faarooq became angry with the rest of the group and fired the entire Nation with the exception of Brown after Faarooq's loss to The Undertaker at King of the Ring, where Faarooq lost the match partly because of the distraction caused when Vega and Crush were arguing at ringside.
-According to Clarence Mason, he requested to be removed from the group because backstage he was uncomfortable with Faarooq doing racist remarks in promos and also Vince McMahon wanted managers to start taking more bumps and participate in matches.
+The next night on Raw, JC Ice and Wolfie D would be removed from the Nation after a loss to the Legion of Doom, the Nation effectively abandoning them to their fate.